bsmith89/human-gut-diversity-manuscript/manuscript.md

-While Competitive Lotka-Volterra is able to model the persistance of species which occupy sufficiently different niches, perhaps more satisfyingly,
+While Competitive Lotka-Volterra is able to model the persistence of species which occupy sufficiently different niches, perhaps more satisfyingly,
-Tilman's explicitly mechanistic competition model [Tilman 1977], also yields stable coexistance between species.
+Tilman's explicitly mechanistic competition model [Tilman 1977], also yields stable coexistence between species.
 By describing not only the growth of multiple populations but also the depletion of multiple resources, this model was able to demonstrate that